Executive Leadership Team

 Chief Technology Officer

-Andy leads information technology support operations and strategy across Monarch’s footprint.
+Andy leads the Information Technology infrastructure, support operations and strategy across Monarch.
 As Chief Technology Officer, he is responsible for ensuring that the necessary infrastructure and processes are in place for effective and efficient IT development, technology and implementation.

-Monarch’s Vice President of Risk Management Amy Boone oversees the agency’s safety program, HIPAA program and medical records, and all lines of insurance, including worker’s comp and general liability.
+Monarch’s Senior Vice President of Performance Improvement Amy Boone oversees the agency’s performance improvement efforts including Monarch’s safety program, HIPAA program and medical records, and all lines of insurance, including worker’s comp and general liability.

 Before joining Monarch, Amy spent 24 years as a registered nurse and worked in health care risk management and hospital accreditation.
 She earned her RN degree from Wake Tech Community College and holds a Bachelor of Science in nursing from Barton College.